 Loads – if you are carrying a load, like suitcases, for example, it is vitally important to make certain the load is correctly secured.
 Whether it be a trailer or a roof rack, losing items on the motorway could cause death and destruction.
 If anything falls off the vehicle, never try to retrieve it yourself; call for assistance using the emergency phones.

 Journey plan – the modern way is to use a Sat Nav route finder.
 These are good tools but are not fool-proof.
 Take a good quality road map with you, and written directions to where you are going, particularly if you are taking a long journey, or an unusual destination.
-Getting lost on the motorway and trying to read your instructions while driving is not sensible and is considerably dangerous, so study your route prior to setting off.
-Or, if you have a passenger, get them to help.
+Getting lost on the motorway and trying to read your instructions while driving is not sensible and is considered dangerous, so study your route prior to setting off.
+Or, if you have a passenger, get them to help!

 What are smart motorways?